 A popular fade for black men that tapers around each ear, is also known as the burst fade.
 It’s perfect when trying to achieve a mohawk style.

 The Boosie fade is one of the most popular black men’s hairstyles.
-Its short length is what makes it easy to style and maintain.
+Such short haircuts are the easiest to style and maintain.

 High Top Fade Haircut